6 Best Wall-Hung Toilets in 2023 — Reviews & Top Picks

 As mentioned, one of the benefits of this system is the additional space the toilet provides.
 Without the standard tank and plumbing that is usually on the outside of the wall, the wall-hung unit needs none of this to work properly.

 Like regular toilets, however, the wall-hung option comes in different sizes depending on your needs.
 The most popular models are those that can be installed at the height of your choosing.
 You will also want to consider weight and the carrier system.
 The heavier the toilet, the more strain it will put on your wall and carrier system.

 Finally, you want to consider the carrier system.
 Some wall-hung toilets will come complete with the carrier, although most do not.
 If possible, try to find a universal carrier system that can be used with multiple brands in case you decide to switch out manufacturers in the future.

-There are a few other features you want to be aware of when picking out a wall-hung unit.
-Most of these will be standard, although some brands provide additional options that others may not offer.
+There are a few other features you want to be aware of when deciding on a wall-hung unit.
+Most of these will come standard, although some brands provide additional options that others may not offer.
 Take a look at some further details you want to consider when making the final decision.

-If you want to go with the best of the best, we recommend the Toto CT418FGNo.01 Aquia Wall-Hung Toilet.
+If you want to go with the best of the best wall hung toilets, we recommend the Toto CT418FGNo.01 Aquia Wall-Hung Toilet.
 This is a sleek, space-saving unit that conserves water, plus it’s easy to install.
 On the other hand, if you need a more affordable option, try the American Standard 2257101.0250 Toilet Bowl.
 You will also find additional space with this option, plus a powerful siphoning jet system that will not leave you with any partial flushes.